 Our research identifies a group of organizations (approximately 10 percent of the sample, with variation across geographies) whose HR functions demonstrate excellence across several key areas.
 These Pathfinders: - Agree that HR is considered within their organization to be a value driver rather than an administrator - Play a vital role in establishing the right culture across the enterprise - Own the entire employee experience for their organization - Are proficient in using data and analytics to target and recruit the future workforce - Are confident that their organization can attract, retain, and develop the talent it needs to meet its growth objectives.
-The Pathfinders report better outcomes across a number of areas.
-They have higher levels of employee trust and morale, a more positive outlook for the future, and play a leading role in the organization's response to COVID-19.
-They are also more likely to be in the "New Reality" stage of dealing with the impact of the pandemic (see Figure 2).
 HR functions in Pathfinder organizations do not wait for problems to arise before they step in; they look for opportunities to strengthen the organization and its workforce.
-8 They understand that their success depends on their ability to shape the workforce of the future, nurture a purposedriven culture, and design a "consumer grade" employee experience, and they are embracing analytics and evidencebased insights to achieve these goals.
+They understand that their success depends on their ability to shape the workforce of the future, nurture a purpose-driven culture, and design a "consumer grade" employee experience, and they are embracing analytics and evidence-based insights to achieve these goals.
 These focal points provide a framework for excellence in HR leadership and enable the Pathfinders to navigate crises more effectively.

 What we learned from the survey data and interviewing CHROs is that in moving to the new reality, HR functions are pivoting their priorities and ways of working.
 The table below highlights some of these pivots.
-HR: Thriving in the new reality From То Analogue mindset Digital mindset Follow long-standing practices, and "this is how it's always been done" approaches Question long-held assumptions and use evidence and predictive analytics to validate decisions Prioritize process compliance Prioritize architecting a workforce high-performance system, but step back from mediating the line manager- employee relationship Referee conflict Coach leaders on conflict resolution Support hierarchical management structures Support peer-to-peer training and flat leadership models React to problems as they arise Proactively troubleshoot future needs and implement projects to address Focus on individual talent management Focus on the whole workforce capability and performance Operate as if there is a "right answer" Operate in the spirit of experimentation informed by evidence I am very lucky that the HR function within Canada Goose has always been seen as an invaluable resource to the business.
+HR: Thriving in the new reality From То Analogue mindset Digital mindset Follow long-standing practices, and "this is how it's always been done" approaches Question long-held assumptions and use evidence and predictive analytics to validate decisions Prioritize process compliance Prioritize architecting a workforce high-performance system, but step back from mediating the line manager-employee relationship Referee conflict Coach leaders on conflict resolution Support hierarchical management structures Support peer-to-peer training and flat leadership models React to problems as they arise Proactively troubleshoot future needs and implement projects to address Focus on individual talent management Focus on the whole workforce capability and performance Operate as if there is a "right answer" Operate in the spirit of experimentation informed by evidence

+I am very lucky that the HR function within Canada Goose has always been seen as an invaluable resource to the business.
 Kara MacKillop EVP, Chief of Staff for Canada Goose, which is headquartered in Toronto That alignment made it possible for MacKillop's team to be a part of every major decision that occurred as a result of the pandemic, including temporarily shutting down factory stores, sending 4,000 employees home in just two days, launching employee support programs, and subsequently recalling hundreds to begin manufacturing personal protective equipment.
 "Our leaders are so close to operations that if any pivot has to happen, we are able to see it and address it quickly," she says.
 "None of that would have been possible without HR's strategic partnership with the business."